-Roundhouse is a curatorial platform for public engagement with post-industrial sites.
+Roundhouse is a curatorial platform for public engagement with architecture, archives, and post-industrial sites.
 It aims to investigate urban change by facilitating engagement with site-specific histories through creative site exploration, archival research, publication and exhibition making.

-Noémie Despland-Lichtert and Brendan Shea are curators, designers and educators sharing an interest in site specific histories and the relationship between infrastructure and aesthetics.
+Noémie Despland-Lichtert and Brendan Shea are curators, designers, authors, and educators sharing an interest in site-specific histories and the relationship between architecture, infrastructure and aesthetics.

 Current : ...

 Former : Emma Onstad, Ryan Hayes, Aurea Lopez, Juliet Hollister, Panashé Siachitema, Mohammad Karkoutly, Taylor Lancaster, Zephyr Zhu, Guy Laforet-Kawaguchi